Key takeaways:

 - Customize payment reminder drafts

-- Send payment reminders via text messages or emails
+- Send friendly payment reminders via text messages or emails

-Sending out overdue payment reminder emails is an important part of managing your accounts receivable.
-They help you to get paid, improving cash flow, and preventing you from losing track of unpaid invoices.
+Sending payment reminder emails is an important part of managing your accounts receivable.
+They help you get paid and improve cash flow, all while preventing you from losing track of unpaid invoices.

 But they’re only as effective as you make them.
 Use these tips to ensure your overdue payment reminders get the job done.